Autumn 2000 Western Europe floods: Prelude

 The rainfall for this period in the three preceding years had been above the 1961-1990 average.
 The previous spring was unsettled, with April and May particularly wet, which increased the aquifer recharge season.
 Heavy rain was also seen in June, leading to high river levels and some flooding in Yorkshire.

 September 2000 was generally unsettled, with wet periods between 14 and 19.
 This resulted in some flooding on 15 September around Portsmouth and Southsea as a pumping station at Eastney failed after 58 mm of rain fell in 4.5 hours, being the heaviest rain since 1986 in the area.
 Total rainfall was also measured at 65mm in Havant making this a 1 in 108 year storm event.

 Storms affected Flanders in Belgium 15 September, with tornados reported in the municipalities of Zwalm, Antwerp and Erpe-Mere.
 Flooding affected the regions of Ghent and Kortrijk.

 24 out of 27 UK Met Office regions except northern Scotland received higher than normal rainfall during the month, making this the wettest September since 1981.

 Ex-Hurricane Isaac, 2–4 October

-Ex-Hurricane Isaac crossed the Atlantic with eye still visible on 2 October and lashed the west of the British isles with near gale-force winds on 3 October, before merging with another extra-tropical low on 4 October north of Scotland.
+Ex-Hurricane Isaac crossed the Atlantic with eye still visible on 2 October and lashed the west of the British isles with near gale-force winds on 3 October, before merging with another extra-tropical low on 4 October towards the north of Scotland.
 Early October 2000 brought more than the monthly average rainfall in the first 10 days to the southeast of England.